reaching for support shouldn’t feel complicated.

 Note: While most of our clients have no problem receiving reimbursement from their insurance plan, we cannot guarantee that your plan will cover sessions with our team.

-If you need help with insurance, please email our team at hello@kindman.co.
+If you need help with insurance, please email our team at [email protected].
 We’re here to help.

-• We accept payment at the time of service.
-Whenever possible, we encourage clients to pay via ACH/bank transfer, as the money we save on credit card fees helps support our reduced-fee services for lower-income individuals and families in our community.
+If you’re able, we encourage you to pay via ACH/bank transfer.
+The money we save on credit card processing fees goes directly toward supporting our reduced-fee services for lower-income individuals and families in our community.
+It’s a simple way to help us keep care accessible for everyone.